Need Beginners Luck to start and grow a woodworking home business to success?

 3. My Initial steps at a part time business

-Yes, it took me a year or so to learn how to work smarter rather than harder.
-But, I persevered.
+Yes, it took me a couple of years to learn how to work smarter rather than harder.
+But, I persevered...costly mistake after costly mistake.

-I didn’t have the resources of the Internet, a master teacher showing me how to get better or even a guide to follow from someone like Jim Morgan.
+I didn’t have the resources of the Internet or master teachers showing me how to get better.

 4. Hooking Up with an All-In-One Woodworking Supplier